 Specify the proxy server and port for both HTTP and SSL.
 Check with your network administrator for the correct proxy hosts and port numbers.

-In Private Node Server 2.1, proxy can be specified either by host name or IP address.
+In Private Node Server 2.1 and later, proxy can be specified either by host name or IP address.
 Earlier versions require IP addresses for the proxy.

 Some proxy servers handle HTTP and SSL on the same port, and some use different ports for HTTP and SSL.
 Make sure you specify the correct proxy port numbers, otherwise your private node will not be able to connect to AlertSite.

 (Optional.)
 In the No Proxy for field, enter any URL proxy exceptions separated by commas.